DieSocialisten/Walls.io-API-Docs/README.md

 - `latitude`: Latitude of the location where this post was created, as a `float`, e.g. `48.208`
 - `longitude`: Longitude of the location where this post was created, as a `float`, e.g. `16.367`
 - `scheduled_timestamp`: If set, the post is not added to the Wall's frontend right away but scheduled to be posted later.
 Must be a UNIX timestamp in seconds and must not be in the past.
+- `is_highlighted`: Set this to `1` if the post should be highlighted.
+- `status`: Per default, posts created via the API are immediately visible, even on walls with manual moderation.
+This can be bypassed by setting this field to `0`, which forces the new post to be invisible, requiring a moderator to manually reveal it.

 #### Example response